 When there is an open incident on any supporting technical service mapped to the business service and the incident has a priority assigned.
 Depending on your business service settings, this incident may need a priority assigned over a certain level.

 When an open incident has been manually associated with a business service and the incident has a priority assigned.
 Depending on your business service settings, this incident may need a priority assigned over a certain level.
-Responders can manually associate an incident with a business service by selecting the appropriate business service under the Impacted Business Services dropdown, found in the Status Updates tab of Incident Details.
+Users can manually associate an incident with a business service by selecting the appropriate business service under the Impacted Business Services dropdown, found in the Status Updates tab of Incident Details.

 Incidents that have not been assigned a priority will not appear on the status dashboard, so that it does not become cluttered with operational noise.
 When the above criteria are not met, the business service will show as operational on the status dashboard.